Quantification of observed prior and likelihood information in parametric Bayesian modeling: Appendix

+More efficient Monte Carlo estimators may be derived by using other methods for estimating the ratio of normalizing constants, such as in \cite{meng1996simulating}.
+Moreover, by the ergodic theorem for Markov chains, the convergence results presented in this section hold when the posterior and normalized likelihood samples are generated by a suitable Markov chain Monte Carlo algorithm.

-\subsection{Conditions for When Likelihood Information is Well Defined.}
+\subsection{Conditions for When Prior and Likelihood Information are Well Defined.}

 Here are a set of sufficient (but not necessary) conditions for when the likelihood information is well defined, with the consequence that the likelihood information is bounded but possibly negative.
+Precisely:

-Precisely: \paragraph{Lemma A.1:} Without essential loss of generality, assume the prior and posterior are continuous, the posterior is integrable, the prior and (unnormalized) likelihood are bounded and the Shannon differential entropy of the posterior $H(\theta|y_{obs}) = -D_{KL}(\theta|y_{obs},1)$ exists.
-Then the likelihood information is bounded (and possibly negative). \paragraph{Proof of Lemma:} Let $UB_{\theta}$ be an upper bound for $p(\theta)$ and $UB_{\l}$ be an upper bound for $p(y_{obs}|\theta)$.
-An upper bound for the likelihood information is derived as follows:
+\textbf{Theorem A.1:} Without essential loss of generality, assume the prior and posterior are continuous, the posterior is integrable, the prior and (unnormalized) likelihood are bounded and the Shannon differential entropy of the posterior $H(\theta|y_{obs}) = -D_{KL}(\theta|y_{obs},1)$ exists.
+Then the likelihood information is bounded (and possibly negative).